-I have been smoking meat for as long as I can remember but it was only as an adult that I learned about whether to place the pork butt fat side up or down.
-I was talking to one of my pitmaster friends and they taught me the right way to do it.
+I have been smoking meat for as long as I can remember, but it was only as an adult that I learned about whether to place the pork butt fat side up or down.
+I was talking to one of my pitmaster friends, and they taught me the right way to do it.
 They clued me in on their logic – but one bite of their pulled pork was all I needed to become a convert.

 Stick the fat toward the heat source, which will depend on the kind of smoker that you have.
 Is the heat source at the top of the smoker or at the bottom?

-If the heat source is at the top, then you must place the pork butt fat side up.
-On the other hand, if the heat source is below, then you must rest the pork butt fat side down.
+If the heat source is at the top (pellet grill), then you must place the pork butt fat side up.
+If the heat source is below (electric, gas, kamado, or grill), then put the pork butt fat side down.
 If your fire is coming from the side (offset smoker), point the pork fat towards the fire-box.

-As you may be aware, the fat cap on the pork butt has a couple of different uses.
+As you may be aware, the fat cap on the pork butt serves a couple of different functions.
 Most people know that the fat cap adds moisture and flavor, which is why it is left on the pork butt.

-What some people don’t realize, however, is that the fat cap can also protect the meat from direct heat.
+What some people don’t realize, however, is that the fat cap can also protect the meat from indirect heat.

-See, if you were to place a fresh pork butt with the meat facing towards the direct heat, this part of the cut is going to cook first.
-However, if it continues to be exposed to the heat, then the meat is also likely to dry out, maybe even burn.
+See, if you were to place a fresh pork butt with the meat facing toward the indirect heat, this part of the cut is going to cook first.
+If it continues to be exposed to the heat, then the meat is also likely to dry out, maybe even burn.

 When you arrange the pork butt with the fat cap facing towards the heat, though, it acts as a protective barrier.

-The fat takes the full brunt of the heat while the lower temperature cooks the meat all around.
-The fat melts a little but is unlikely to render completely.
-Also, the melted fat cap continues to act as a barrier.
+The fat takes the brunt of the heat while the lower temperature cooks the meat.

-So, the heat is able to penetrate through the pork butt fat side and then the meat, but you don’t have to worry about the meat overcooking.
+So, the heat is able to reach the pork butt, but you don’t have to worry about the bark burning.

 It is especially important to place the pork butt fat side towards the heat if you want to produce something as succulent and tender as pulled pork.

-In many ways, pork shoulder is quite similar to pork butt.
-Due to this, like pork butt, it should be cooked with the fat cap facing the direction of the heat source.
+Because pork shoulder is so similar to pork butt, it should be cooked with the fat cap facing the direction of the heat source.
 In most ovens, convection or standard, the main heat source comes from the bottom, so point that fat cap down.

-Should you do this, though?
 Personally, I like to leave the pork butt as it is all the way through the cook.
 There are no benefits to flipping, but there is a risk to flipping.

 Now that you know how to position the cut of pork, here are some other tips that you should follow:

-As you will be trimming the fat, avoid buying cuts that has a very thick layer of fat on top of it.
+As you will be trimming the fat, avoid buying cuts that have a very thick layer of fat on top of it.

-Keep in mind, you are paying for the weight of the cut.
-And, since you will be cutting most of it on later on, you are simply wasting money.
+You are paying for the weight of the cut.
+And, since you will be cutting most of it out later on, you are wasting money.

 Start by applying a thin layer of yellow mustard onto the entire surface of the pork, including the fat.
 This will act as a glue, allowing the ingredients to stick onto the surface.

-Then, sprinkle on the seasoning rub and pat down.
+Then, sprinkle on the seasoning rub and gently pat it into the meat.

 It is likely that you haven’t given much thought to the direction of the heating elements on your smoker until now.